tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 The outer extension uses the `outer` variant and the inner extension uses the
 `inner` variant.
-The inner extension has an empty payload.
-The outer
+The inner extension has an empty payload, which is included
+because TLS servers are not allowed to provide extensions in ServerHello
-extension has the following fields:
+which were not included in ClientHello.
+The outer extension has the following
+fields:

 config_id
 : The ECHConfigContents.key_config.config_id for the chosen ECHConfig.